tpachecor/jokes-app/README.md

 2. Navigate to the project directory: `cd jokes-app`
 3. Install dependencies: `flutter pub get`

+### Build

+To build a release version of the app, run the following command:

+flutter build apk

+This will generate an APK file for Android, which can be installed on compatible devices.

 ## Usage

 1. Run the application: `flutter run`